Sufficient conditions for QMC analysis of finite elements for parametric differential equations

 \subsection{Formulations in terms of fluxes}

+\corr{Virtually all analyses of quasi-Monte Carlo methods for uncertainty quantification of partial differential equations with random coefficients employ a spatially conforming, primal finite element discretization.
+However, in many cases, it is preferable to consider non-conforming or dual finite element methods.
+For example, in groundwater flow simulations and coupled (contaminant) transport problems, such schemes are essential for obtaining mass conservation.
+Our analysis provides an abstract framework in which primal, dual, and several other methods can be analyzed in the same manner if the inverse of the random coefficient is Gevrey regular, cf.\ Section \ref{SEC:parametrization}.}

-In particular, mixed methods rewrite \eqref{EQ:base_pde} as two subproblems, namely, (i) the balance equation \( \nabla \cdot \vec q(\vec y) = f \), which is the diffusion equation if (ii) the constitutive equation is modeled according to Fick's law \( \vec q(\vec y) = - a^{-1} (\vec y) \nabla u(\vec y) \).
+Mixed formulations rewrite \eqref{EQ:base_pde} as two subproblems, namely, (i) the balance equation \( \nabla \cdot \vec q(\vec y) = f \), which is the diffusion equation if (ii) the constitutive equation is modeled according to Fick's law \( \vec q(\vec y) = - a^{-1} (\vec y) \nabla u(\vec y) \).
 This manuscript investigates a unified framework that allows the analysis of parametric regularity bounds of such continuity equations for several finite element schemes using the parametric diffusion equation \eqref{EQ:base_pde} as a fundamental example.

 While many authors have already investigated the (continuous, classic) finite element method for \eqref{EQ:base_pde}, see the references in Section \ref{SEC:parametrization}, there are very few works exploiting the properties of the dual variable \(\vec q(\vec y)\).
 Notable examples thereof include \cite{GrahamSU15} that uses multilevel Monte Carlo methods, \cite{GrahamKNSS11} that applies mixed methods in concert with quasi-Monte Carlo (QMC) methods, and \cite{ErnstS14}, which considers the mixed formulation for lognormal random fields, for which $a^{-1}$ is also lognormal.
 The latter proves analytic dependence on the parameter in this case, yielding a parametric regularity result for the undiscretized flux.